DAPM-Thesis/dapm-thesis/dapm-pipeline/documentation/create_processing_element_template.md

 ## Sources
 Sources are responsible for producing messages to be processed downstream.

-Extend the `SimpleSource` or `WebSource` abstract classes.
+Extend the `SimpleSource`, `WebSource`, or `Source` abstract classes.
 As parameters it takes a message type, this should be the expected output of this source.
 Implement the required methods.

 The SimpleSource could either be generating data internally or implement another mechanism to fetch external data.
 ```java